duckietown/duckietown-manual/src/10-setup/02-software/github-installation.md

 (setup-sw-github)=
-# GitHub and Git LFS installation
+# GitHub and Git LFS

 ```{seo}
 :description: Set up your GitHub account with public SSH keys to flawlessly use Duckietown software.